davidhui2047/Whether_valley_features-_can_be_used_-for_forecasts_of_catchment_area/README.md

-# Whether valley features (width or length) can be used to get precise forecasts of catchment area.
+# Whether valley features can be used for forecasts of catchment area
 <b>Aim:</b> <br> To ascertain whether valley features (width or length) can be used to get precise forecasts
 of catchment area.
 <br><br>